jstnklnr/sfvim-vscode/README.md

 * If `sfvim.normalModeLineNumbersRelative` is set to true, line numbers will appear as relative when in normal mode.
 * Same goes for `sfvim.insertModeLineNumbersRelative`.
+* When `sfvim.saveOnNormalModeSwitch` is set to true, the file will automatically be saved as soon as you switch to insert mode.

 ## Known Issues